Vandve

-Vandve or Vandved is an island in the municipality of Dønna in Nordland county, Norway.
-The 5.8 km2 flat island lies about 5 km west of the island of Dønna and about 10 km south of the Åsvær islands.
+Vandve is an island in Dønna Municipality in Nordland county, Norway.
+The 5.8 km2 flat island lies about 5 km west of the island of Dønna and about 10 km south of the Åsværet islands.
 Vandve Church is located on the island.
 There is a regular ferry connection to the nearby island of Dønna.
 In 2017, there were about 30 residents of the island.